SeqWare/queryengine/seqware-queryengine-backend/README.md

 **Running the benchmark:**

 We are now ready to run the benchmarking test.
-Clone the queryengine repo from github, then run the following after you are in the queryengine diretory:
+Clone the queryengine repo from github, then run the following after you are in the queryengine directory:

 ````
 mvn clean install -Dtest=QueryVCFDumperBenchmarkTest test